sseefried/open-epidemic-game/DEVLOG.md

+# Mon 09 Feb 2015

+Trying to build GHC aarch64:

+Things I've learned so far

+* Don't use LLVM 3.0 as Luke Iannini suggested for GHC ARM and GHC i386.
+* Doesn't look like 3.5 is support by GHC
+* Homebrew LLVM 3.4 doesn't have -arch arm64.
+Tried:
+    `brew install llvm34 --with-clang --all-targets` That didn't work
+* Got on #haskell on irc.freenode.net.
+Was told that LLVM 3.6 is the one you need to use and must use branch `wip/llvm-3.6`.

+* "perf-cross" does not work as a target in `mk/builk.mk`.
+Will file ticket on GHC Trac.
+* Had a problem with module System.Posix.Directory.Common not building because of `fdatasync`

+    error: implicit declaration of function 'fdatasync' is invalid in C99 [-Werror,-Wimplicit-function-declaration]

+  I have not fixed the problem yet but was able to change HAVE_FDATASYNC (in `libraries/unix/include/HsUnixConfig.h`) to:

+    #define HAVE_FDATASYNC 0

+Compiler built fine after that!

+---

+Still, not everything is rosy.
+When I try to build something with cabal I get

+    ghc: ghc no longer supports single-file style package databases (dist/package.conf.inplace) use 'ghc-pkg init' to create
+    the database with the correct format.

+Austin Seipp says [here](http://comments.gmane.org/gmane.comp.lang.haskell.ghc.devel/6222) that I need to update to Cabal HEAD to get this to work.

 # Sun 08 Feb 2015

 Today I finally got the game building on an iPhone.
 However I almost immediately got this error: